learn-co-curriculum/python-p3v3-building-get-api/README.md

   and `Blueprint.response` to specify request deserialization and response serialization respectively.

+  A `Blueprint` object is similar to a Flask application object.
+However, a `Blueprint` is not an actual application, it is a **blueprint** of how to construct or extend an application.

-Edit `resources.py` and create a blueprint for the `Team` resource as shown.
+Edit `resources.py` and create a `Blueprint` for the `Team` resource as shown.

 ```py
 # server/resources.py